f5alliances/f5_provisioner/provisioner/README.md

 host2 ansible_host=54.146.162.192 ansible_user=ec2-user private_ip=172.16.160.13
 ```

-4. Using your text editor of choice create a new file called `bigip-facts.yml`.
+4. Using your text editor of choice create a new file called `bigip-facts.yml` in the home directory `/home/studentx`

+The BIG-IP input values are taken from the inventory file mentioned earlier

 ```yaml
 ---